zalora/upcast/README.md

 The ultimate goal of Upcast is to make you stop thinking about deployments and focus on your apps instead.
 Upcast's CLI interface is designed to be composed with other tools.
+Every Upcast feature so far has appeared from the need to improve day-to-day operations.

 ### Features